kyma-project/community/guidelines/releases-guidelines/01-release-strategy.md

 If any issue is still blocking the release by the time it should be made available according to the release schedule, the Release Manager will decide to:

 - Remove or rollback the change causing the issue.
-- wait for a fix (possibly delaying the release)
+- Wait for a fix that can lead to a delay in the release.
 - skip the release completely

 The Release Manager communicates such a decision to the community on the public **release** Slack channel.